Geometrothermodynamics for Black holes and de Sitter Space: Concluding remarks

-The GT-method, which can extract thermodynamic quantities from a large variety of solutions for the Einstein equation with an event horizon, is proposed in this report.
+In summary, the GT-method, which can extract thermodynamic quantities from a large variety of solutions for the Einstein equation with an event horizon, is proposed in this work.
 This method is mathematically consistent with Wald's method.
 However, the relationships between general relativity and thermodynamics are clearer because abstract thermodynamics can be reconstructed using geometrical terminologies that are parallel to general relativity.

-The GT-method was applied to Schwarzschild, Kerr, and Kerr--Newman black holes and the de Sitter space.
-The resultant entropies are consistent with previous (independent) methods and strongly support the area theorem for the black hole entropy.
-We stress that the GT-method does not assume any relationship between the area and the entropy of the black hole.

-The discussions given in this report are purely thermodynamic without any statistical (Euclidean) ensembles.
+The discussions given in this work are purely thermodynamic without any statistical (Euclidean) ensembles.
 Therefore, the conclusion, for example, that $S_\mathrm{KN}T_\mathrm{KN}$ of a Kerr--Newman black hole, such as (\ref{KNST}), must be independent of the microscopic details is expected to be correct, even if the expression of the Hawking temperature will receive some corrections from the (still-unknown) quantum gravity.
+0.5cm We wish to thank Dr. Y.~Sugiyama for their continuous encouragement and fruitful discussions.